Childhood and Education Journey of Harvey Weinstein in Timeline

 How education and upbringing influenced the life of Harvey Weinstein.
 A timeline of key moments.

-Harvey Weinstein is an American film producer and convicted sex offender.
-He co-founded Miramax in 1979 with his brother Bob, producing successful independent films like Pulp Fiction and Shakespeare in Love, for which he won an Academy Award.
-He also won seven Tony Awards for plays and musicals.
-After Miramax, the Weinstein brothers founded The Weinstein Company (TWC), where Harvey served as co-chairman from 2005 to 2017.
+Harvey Weinstein is a former film producer and convicted sex offender.
+He co-founded Miramax with his brother Bob in 1979, producing successful independent films like "Pulp Fiction" and "Shakespeare in Love," for which he won an Academy Award.
+He also won seven Tony Awards.
+Later, the Weinstein brothers founded The Weinstein Company (TWC).
+Weinstein served as co-chairman from 2005 to 2017.
+His career ended after numerous allegations of sexual assault and misconduct surfaced, leading to his conviction.

-March 19, 1952: Harvey Weinstein's birth
+March 19, 1952: Harvey Weinstein's Birth

 Others born on this day/year

-1969: Attended the University at Buffalo
+1969: Attended the State University of New York at Buffalo

-1973: Stopped Attending the University at Buffalo
+1973: Left the State University of New York at Buffalo

 1976: Death of Max Weinstein